iarsystems/ewrl78-linker-config-flashlibs/README.md

 As reference, the RL78/G14 MCU (PN# __[R5F104LEAFA](https://www.renesas.com/products/microcontrollers-microprocessors/rl78/rl78g1x/rl78g14/device/R5F104LEAFA.html)__) will be used alongside the most popular __RL78 Flash Libraries__ combinations.

-Based on those steps, any other RL78 part which can use these __RL78 Flash Libraries__ could be then be used in a quite similar way.
+Those steps should be similarly applicable to other RL78 targets which can rely on these __RL78 Flash Libraries__.

 ## Required Software